kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Encoding
 This section covers the encoding of each message.

-Note that these message do not contain a type identifier.
+Note that these message do not currently contain a type identifier.
 The message type is determined by the stream type and the current state.

+## Types
+Unless otherwise indicated, all types are big-endian (network order).

+`(i)`:
+A QUIC VarInt with a maximum size of 62-bits.
+The highest two bits in the first byte indicate the total size; 1 bytes, 2 bytes, 4 bytes or 8 bytes.
+This value is unsigned unless otherwise indicated.

+`(b)`:
+VarInt size followed by that many indicated bytes.

+`(s)`:
+A VarInt size followed by that many indicated bytes.
+The bytes MUST be a valid UTF-8 string.

 ## SESSION_CLIENT
 The client advertises supported versions and any extensions.